black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 94
 Next, use string interpolation to set the id attribute to the inputVal property of the current object, obj.

+# Step 95
+Now you'll add a top margin to the paragraph element.

+Add a style attribute to the paragraph element and use string interpolation to set the value to "margin-top: ${currMarginTop}px;", where currMarginTop is the marginTop property of the current object.